Carl Correns: Cytoplasmic inheritance

 After rediscovering Mendel's laws of heredity, which can be explained with chromosomal inheritance, he undertook experiments with the four o'clock plant Mirabilis jalapa to investigate apparent counterexamples to Mendel's laws in the heredity of variegated (green and white mottled) leaf color.
 Correns found that, while Mendelian traits behave independently of the sex of the source parent, leaf color depended greatly on which parent had which trait.
 For instance, pollinating an ovule from a white branch with pollen from another white area resulted in white progeny, the predicted result for a recessive gene.
 Green pollen used on a green stigma resulted in all green progeny, the expected result for a dominant gene.
 However, if green pollen fertilized a white stigma, the progeny were white, but if the sexes of the donors were reversed (white pollen on a green stigma), the progeny were green.

-This non-mendelian inheritance pattern was later traced to a gene named iojap which codes for a small protein required for proper assembly of the chloroplast ribosome.
+This non-Mendelian inheritance pattern was later traced to a gene named iojap which codes for a small protein required for proper assembly of the chloroplast ribosome.
 Even though iojap assorts according to Mendel's rules, if the mother is homozygous recessive, then the protein is not produced, the chloroplast ribosomes fail to form, and the plasmid becomes non-functional because the ribosomes cannot be imported into the organelle.
 The progeny could have functional copies of iojap, but since the chloroplasts come exclusively from the mother in most angiosperms, they would have been inactivated in the previous generation, and so will give white plants.
 Conversely, if a white father is paired with a green mother with functional chloroplasts, the progeny will only inherit functional chloroplasts, and will thus be green.
 In his 1909 paper, he established variegated leaf color as the first conclusive example of cytoplasmic inheritance.

-His son Carl Wilhelm Correns became a geologist, his second son Erich Correns (chemist) a chemist, his daughter, Anna-Eva Correns, a medical doctor.
+His son Carl Wilhelm became a geologist, his second son Erich a chemist, his daughter, Anna-Eva, a medical doctor.